Why Would FHA Not Approve a Home for Financing?

 A property appraisal is usually required when a person uses an FHA loan to buy a house.
 In addition to evaluating the property’s condition, as explained above, the appraiser will also determine how much the home is worth in the current market.

-If the appraisal “comes in low” (meaning the house appraises for less than the purchase price), then the FHA probably won’t approve the home for financing.
+If the appraisal “comes in low” (meaning the house appraises for less than the purchase price), the FHA probably won’t approve the transaction.

-You can buy a condo with an FHA loan.
-But the condo unit has to be part of an approved condominium project.
+You can buy a condo unit with an FHA-insured mortgage loan.
+But the unit has to be part of a HUD-approved condominium project.

 If a home buyer attempts to use an FHA loan to purchase an unapproved condo, the loan will likely be rejected.